 - (a) Single the contract value shall be paid when: - (1) "Minor damage" to reserved timber occurs during the course of normal logging.
-Minor damage is defined as bark removed down to the cambium layer of a tree, such removal affecting at least 24 square inches, but less than damage defined as "major damage." - (2) Trees must be cut in order to facilitate operations, or for safety around landings, as approved in writing by STATE.

-- (b) Double the contract value shall be paid when: - (1) "Major damage" to reserved timber is caused by operations of PURCHASER.
+Minor damage is defined as bark removed down to the cambium layer of a tree, such removal affecting at least 24 square inches, but less than damage defined as "major damage." - (2) Trees must be cut in order to facilitate operations, or for safety around landings, as approved in writing by STATE. - (b) Double the contract value or \$50, whichever is greater, shall be paid when: - (1) "Major damage" to reserved timber is caused by operations of PURCHASER.
 Major damage is defined as follows:

-Bark removed down to the cambium layer over an area of the bole which has one dimension greater than the diameter of the tree, or any visible bark removal on the tree roots.
+Bark removed down to the cambium layer over an area of the bole which has one dimension (height or circumference) greater than the diameter of the tree, or any visible bark removal on the tree roots.

-- (2) More than 50 percent of live crown is removed. - (3) Tree is knocked down, or leaning more than 10 degrees from vertical. - (c) Treble the contract value shall be paid when: - (1) Reserved timber is intentionally cut or removed. - (2) Reserved timber is intentionally damaged. - (3) Repeated major damage occurs to reserved timber. - (4) Any intentional "notching" or undercutting of reserved timber with an axe or saw occurs.
+- (2) More than 50 percent of live crown is removed. - (3) Tree is knocked down, or leaning more than 10 degrees from vertical. - (c) Treble the contract value or \$100, whichever is greater, shall be paid when: - (1) Reserved timber is intentionally cut or removed. - (2) Reserved timber is intentionally damaged. - (3) Repeated major damage occurs to reserved timber. - (4) Any intentional "notching" or undercutting of reserved timber with an axe or saw occurs.